 - EMMA award for journalism 2004

 She writes what she believes as honestly as possible.
 Her writings always mix the intensely personal with the political.
+The press award citation recognized she a unique style, get to the heart of subjects, provokes, delights some, annoys some.
 She changes her mind.
 Her views are unpredictable except on a few issues where she has remained steadfast – immigration most of all.
 Today the centre left and right have gathered forces to poison the waters even more for asylum seekers and migrants.
-For the descendents of immigrants, the battle for rights has taken on a new, bloody urgency.
+For the descendants of immigrants, the battle for rights has taken on a new, bloody urgency.

 Loyalty is much in demand in the world today.
 It is an insistent, tyrannical stipulation calling on people to give an absolute, unquestioned approval to this group or that.
 Yasmin Alibhai-Brown feels no such unconditional loyalty to family, ‘community’, faith, nation, political party, culture or continent.
 Yet there is a menacing mood growing where one is denounced (sometimes condemned to death) for so-called transgressions and betrayals.
 On a number of Question Time programmes, she has raised the temperature ( you don’t do that on such an establishment programme) and paid a high price for the insolence.
 At her funeral she hopes they will play these excerpts and an interview with Norman Tebbit on the Today Programme when he wouldn’t accept she could possibly claim to be truly British.